-- 1. Enter the system setup program (see System Setup) and verify whether an Unlock Setup field is present under Security. - 2.
+- 1. Enter system setup and verify whether an Unlock Setup field is present under Security (see System Setup). - 2.
 If the Unlock Setup field is present: - a.
 Use the arrow keys to navigate to the Unlock Setup field. - b.
 Press <Enter> to access the field. - c.
 Type in the administrator password and press <Enter>. - 3.
-Use the arrow keys to navigate to the ${f System Password}$ field, and then press <Enter>. - 4.
+Use the arrow keys to navigate to the System Password field, and then press < Enter>. - 4.
 Type your new password into the New Password field.

 You can use up to 15 characters.
-To erase a character when entering your password, press <Backspace> or the left-arrow key.
-The password is not
+To erase a character when entering your password, press < Backspace > or the left-arrow key.
+The password is not case sensitive.